Each child in a list should have a unique key prop

 It's better to solve this problem in a way that is always guaranteed to be safe, without the risk of surprise bugs.

-If our array does not have a stable id per product that comes from a database, we can use the crypto.randomUUID() method.
+If our array does not have a stable id per product that comes from a database, we can use the crypto.randomUUID method.

 Be careful!
-We should not use crypto.randomUUID() to generate IDs on the fly.
+We should not use crypto.randomUUID to generate IDs on the fly.

 // Do not do this!

-<li key={crypto.randomUUID()}>
+<li key={crypto.randomUUID()}>{item}</li>

-Generating the ID directly in the JSX that is in the map() will make the key change on every component render.
+Generating the ID directly in iterations of map will make the key change on every component render.
 Every time the key changes, the corresponding element will be recreated by React.
-This is slow, affects performance, and will cause any user input inside list items to be lost.
+This slows down performance and causes any user input associated to a list item with a specific key to be lost.

 Products.tsx